Proven 7-step Process of Predictive Data Analytics in Marketing

-This blog post will explore "The 7-step predictive marketing analytics process," a proven methodology for leveraging no-code predictive data analytics in marketing to solve specific business problems.
-We'll provide real-world examples and best practices to guide you through each process step, from defining your business problem to monitoring and updating your predictive models.
+This article explores a 7 step predictive marketing analytics process.
+This is a proven method for leveraging no-code predictive data analytics in marketing.
+No-code predictive analytics can help you to solve specific business problems.
+We’ll provide real-world examples and best practices to guide you.
+We take you through defining your business problem to updating your predictive models.
+With no-code machine learning tools, you can simplify building predictive models.
+This makes it more accessible to data analysts and business intelligence teams.
+Here’s how to use no-code machine learning tools as your marketing analytics tools.

 Image by the Author: The 7-step Process of Predictive Data Analytics in Marketing